Guidance

 Continued isolation

-This can apply for public health reasons, such as contagious disease.
+This can apply for public health reasons, such as contagious diseases.
 You can be excluded from activities and contact with other inmates, if necessary.
 Daily meals, water and medical check-ups are allowed.
 During isolation, any inmate can receive visits from political, judicial, administrative and religious authorities.

 Temporary suspension of ordinary rules of prison treatment

 The Minister of Justice, in exceptional cases of prison riots or other serious emergency situations, can suspend the ordinary rules on the treatment of prisoners and internees, in the prison concerned or in a part of it.
 This suspension will aim to restore order and security and its duration will be strictly limited to the achievement of these goals.
 The Minister of Justice can also fully or partly suspend the ordinary rules on the treatment of inmates and internees imprisoned for any crimes with terrorist aims or against democratic order and security, for mafia-type crimes and, when there is evidence of existing links with a criminal, terrorist or subversive organisation.
-This suspension imposes limits necessary to prevent contacts with other criminal organisations (one single visit per month and only with relatives and live-in partners; visits are recorded and filmed unless they are with legal advisers; limitations on money and parcels from outside the prison; exclusion from any delegation; all correspondence being censored; restricted time for outdoor exercise).
+This suspension imposes limits necessary to prevent contacts between criminal organisations (one single visit per month and only with relatives and live-in partners; visits are recorded and filmed unless they are with legal advisers; limitations on money and parcels from outside the prison; exclusion from any delegation; all correspondence being censored; restricted time for outdoor exercise).
 It is applied for a period of four years, which can be extended, two years at a time.
-Prisoners subjected to this special regime will be imprisoned in facilities or special wings, exclusively dedicated to them, separated from the inmates’ community, where custody is the responsibility of the penitentiary police special units.
+Prisoners subjected to this special regime will be detained in facilities or special wings, exclusively dedicated to them, separated from the inmates’ community, where custody is the responsibility of the penitentiary police special units.
 Complaints against the Minister of Justice’s order in this regard can be made to the Supervisory Court of Rome within ten days from the notification to the inmate.

 In prison before, during and after childbirth